chriswayg/ansible-initial-server/README.md

 - an auto-install 'install.conf' file can be used to speed-up the initial install

 Use with a default install of **Alpine 3.x** server ISO
-- installed from alpine-virt-3.11.x-x86_64.iso
+- installed from alpine-virt-3.x.y-x86_64.iso
 - an auto-install 'answers' file can be used to speed-up the initial install

 ### Configuration features - Debian/Ubuntu
 - qemu-guest-agent for Packer SSH and in Proxmox for shutdown and backups
 - haveged random number generator to speed up boot
 - passwordless sudo for default user 'deploy' (name can be changed)
 - SSH public key installed for default user with only key login permitted
-- no login for root
+- no login for root (optional)
 - display IP and SSH fingerprint before console login
 - serial console
 - generates new SSH host keys on first boot to avoid duplicates in cloned VMs